Gummy21/Blog-app-python-ver/README.md

 # Blog-app-python-ver

-A simple blog app following the rest api with django, some basic authentication and an angular front-end
+A simple blog app following the rest api with django, some basic authentication and an angular front-end.
+Last project in the simple blog series

 ## Description